Flood Map Amendment (LOMA) Survey in Union County

 Pre-purchase LOMA feasibility assessment to determine if property qualifies before closing

-- 44 CFR Part 70 — Flood map revision requirements
+- 44 CFR Part 70 — Procedure for Map Correction (LOMA)

 - FEMA MT-1 form series — Standard application forms for map amendments